TimHanewich/Misc-Articles/The-Understanding-Gap/readme.md

 # The Understanding Gap
 **So much velocity, so little understanding.**

 - How did we get here?
     - Models are getting better ad better at doing things.
-Being your **autpilot**
-        - 3 Examples of them doing well.
+Being your **autpilot**.
+3 Examples of them doing well: coding agents, research and data synthesis, autonoumous threat hunting (cybersecurity).
     - Pressure to increase velocity
     - We are faced with decision: slow down and understnad?
 Or just give in and ship?
 - Dilemna: Understanding gap